stevekinney/stevekinney.net/src/courses/storybook/accessibility-testing.md

 There is an integration between [Axe](https://www.deque.com/axe/) and [Playwright](https://playwright.dev/) called—unsurprisingly—[`axe-playwright`](https://npm.im/axe-playwright).
 What's super cool is that Storybook can spin up Playwright and run these tests for you with it's [test runner](test-runner.md).

 > [!important] Dependencies
-> You'll need to install `axe-plaright` if it's not already installed.
+> You'll need to install `axe-playwright` if it's not already installed.
 You can take care of that by running `npm install axe-playwright --save-dev`.
 >
 > Also, if this is your first rodeo with Playwright in your project, you'll need to install its browsers.
 You can take care of this by running `npx playwright install`.